-When a DOCSIS 1.1 CM enables downstream forwarding of an IP multicast group (in response to receiving a Membership Report on its CPE interface), the CM MUST determine whether the IP multicast group's downstream traffic is encrypted and the BPI+ SAID associated with the encrypted downstream multicast flow.
+When a DOCSIS 1.1 or 2.0 CM enables downstream forwarding of an IP multicast group (in response to receiving a Membership Report on its CPE interface), the CM MUST determine whether the IP multicast group's downstream traffic is encrypted and the BPI+ SAID associated with the encrypted downstream multicast flow.
 Once the CM has the associated SAID, it can launch a TEK state machine to retrieve the SA's keying material.

 The CM uses BPI+'s SA Mapping mechanism to request from its CMTS the SA mapping for an IP multicast group it just joined.
-The SA Mapping state machine's Map event is triggered by the enabling of RF-to-CPE forwarding of the IP multicast group in the CM (see section 3.3.1.2 and Appendix L of [DOCSIS1]).
-A SA Map Reply informs the CM that the joined group is mapped to a BPI+ SA.
+The SA Mapping state machine's Map event is triggered by the enabling of RF-to-CPE forwarding of the IP multicast group in the CM (see section 3.3.1.2 and Appendix L of [SCTE 23-1] or section 5.3.1.2 and Appendix V of [DOCSIS1]).
+An SA Map Reply informs the CM that the joined group is mapped to a BPI+ SA.
 If the group is mapped to the CM's Primary SA, the CM already has the required keying material.
 If the group is mapped to a Static or Dynamic SA, the CM determines whether it is already running a TEK state machine for that SA; if not it starts one.